Lancasters

 • When the partnership of Lancaster & Barker was dissolved in July 1899 the business was continued by Frederick John Lancaster.

-• At some time was renamed to Lancaster & Sons (Hanley) Ltd.
+• In 1906 the business was renamed to Lancaster & Sons (Hanley) Ltd.

 Formerly: Lancaster & Barker